 Overall, the urban areas in the Baltic Sea Region are growing while the rural areas are being depopulated.
-However,

-12 Note, what is usually defined as small and medium-sized cities in the Baltic Sea Region are towns with populations below 50,000 inhabitants.
-This is a different definition to the Functional urban areas as defined by Eurostat as seen in Map 2, there are also medium-sized FUAs that have shrunk in population, especially in the eastern and some southern parts of the Region.
+However, as seen in Map 2, there are also medium-sized FUAs that have shrunk in population, especially in the eastern and some southern parts of the Region.
 This makes the linkages between urban and rural more important.
 Urban and rural areas are interlinked in multiple ways (e.g. common labour markets and common provision of services within functional areas or in terms of trade, ecosystem services and tourism in geographical larger interdependencies) and also face common challenges (e.g. demographic development, urban sprawl, migration and climate change).
 The urban-rural interlinkages vary across the Baltic Sea Region.
 In the southern part, the distance between cities and their hinterlands is much smaller in comparison to the northern part, where the territory is quite specific, with large areas being sparsely populated.
 From a geographical point of view, the southern part has better conditions for tightening the exchanges between urban and rural areas with stronger connections due to the shorter distances.
 Nevertheless, in sparsely populated regions the Pearls are even more important as they provide essential services and connections to their hinterlands.